 - Funding or rejection by the sponsor

-- Information about the PI
+- Information about the PI and other research personnel

 - The funding agency (sponsor) and its submission deadline